 Who are Learning Fellows?

-Learning Fellows are talented Dartmouth undergraduates interested in teaching and education.
-Learning Fellows work directly with Dartmouth professors to enhance and streamline classroom learning environments.
-In class, Learning Fellows help facilitate group problem solving sessions, lead small group dialogues, provide academic support to their peers during lectures and labs, and promote deeper engagement with course material.
+Learning Fellows are talented Dartmouth undergraduates interested in teaching and education who work directly with Dartmouth professors to help facilitate group problem solving sessions, lead small group discussions, provide academic support to their peers during lectures and labs, and promote deeper engagement with course material.
 There are several “types” of Learning Fellows on campus, each trained to addressed specific needs of faculty and students.

 - Learning Fellows serve in big and small courses through the College of Arts and Sciences.
 They help facilitate small group activities in class.